Leveraging Partnerships to Fulfill Multiple Land Cover Data Needs

 Oregon’s Lower Columbia River Estuary is designated by the National Estuary Program as one of 28 estuaries of national significance.
-To protect and restore this estuary, the Lower Columbia Estuary Partnership works through its habitat restoration and ecosystem monitoring programs.
-The partnership recognized the need for an up-to-date land cover map of the Lower Columbia River floodplain to coordinate its stewardship efforts.
+The Lower Columbia Estuary Partnership recognized the need for an up-to-date land cover map of the floodplain to coordinate the organization’s stewardship efforts.

-To meet the need for up-to-date land cover, the partnership requested proposals to produce a cost-effective, moderate-resolution (30 meter) data set.
-The Coastal Change Analysis Program (C-CAP) produces land cover and change information for the coastal regions of the U.S. every five years.
-Upon seeing the Lower Columbia Estuary Partnership’s request for proposal, NOAA reached out to coordinate efforts, since C-CAP was beginning its 2010 land cover update.
-The C-CAP team worked with the partnership to identify its needs and determined that a higher resolution product (1 to 5 meters) was needed and affordable.
-The C-CAP team supported the mapping effort by providing technical assistance and quality assurance reviews of all products as they were produced.
-The classification was completed by the Sanborn Map Company, which incorporated the most recent aerial imagery, lidar, Landsat, and other supporting data sets.
+NOAA produces land cover and change information for the coastal regions of the U.S. every five years.
+A new land cover update was about to get underway, so NOAA reached out to the partnership to coordinate efforts.
+NOAA’s C-CAP land cover team worked with the partnership and determined a higher resolution product (1 to 5 meters) was needed.
+Working together made this need affordable.
+The NOAA team provided technical assistance and quality assurance reviews of all products as they were produced.
+The mapping classification effort was produced by the Sanborn Map Company, which incorporated the most recent aerial imagery, lidar, Landsat, and other supporting data sets.

 Through the collaboration, the Lower Columbia Estuary Partnership was able to capitalize on innovative mapping methods and approaches that had been used as part of C-CAP’s high-resolution efforts.
 As a result, the partnership was able to obtain a more detailed classification than initially planned with the budget they had available.
 While the data served through NOAA conform to C-CAP’s national standard, both products are very similar and will continue to benefit users when future updates to either product occur.